QAMinn2468/RSS-Feedreader/README.md

 This is the fourth project for the Grow with Google Scholarship of the Udacity Front-End Development Nanodegree.

 I reviewed documentation by Jasmine, MND, W3schools, Stack Overflow, and Matthew Cranford (https://matthewcranford.com/feed-reader-walkthrough-part-3-menu-test-suite/ and https://matthewcranford.com/feed-reader-walkthrough-part-4-async-tests/).
+In addition, I consulted "JavaScript & jQuery: interactive front-end web development" by Jon Duckett (2014).

 Enjoy! </br>
 **KMcC**